lindentechde/Somon-Script/README.md

 ## 📄 License

-**MIT License** - see [LICENSE](LICENSE) file for details.
+**Proprietary License** - see [LICENSE](LICENSE) file for details.

-SomonScript is open-source software designed for professional and commercial use.
+SomonScript is proprietary software owned by LindenTech IT Consulting.
+Usage is permitted under the terms specified in the license agreement for personal, educational, and commercial purposes, but modification and redistribution of source code is prohibited.

 ---